MarufarOcean/Role_Based_JWT_Product_CRUD_Process/README.md

-Change the Database in appsettings.json
+Change the Database in appsettings.json \n
 Use postman for better test